KarlKKang/kissshot/patches/README.md

 ## Applying Patches

-To apply the patches, on the Unraid system to be patched, first mount a Btrfs filesystem labelled `UNRAID_EXTRA` at `/boot_extra`.
+To apply the patches, on the Unraid system to be patched, first mount a Btrfs filesystem labelled `ROOT` at `/mnt/root`.
+Create a subvolume `/mnt/root/root` and bind mount it to `/boot/root`.
 Then run the `tools/run_all.sh` script.
 The `kernel-compiler` and `squashfs-tools` docker images as well as the `kernel-compiler-keyring` docker volume are required.
 They can be found in `../containers`.
 The patch is version-specific.
 Currently it's for Unraid 7.1.2.
 Old `bzroot` and `bzimage` are kept in the `backup` folder on the flash drive.
 To move the config folder to the Btrfs device, run `tools/move_config.sh`.
 The original config folder will be renamed to `config.old` as a backup.
+When finished, `/mnt/root` should be unmounted.

-Before updating Unraid to a newer version, run `tools/pre_update.sh`.
+On a patch system, before updating Unraid to a newer version, run `tools/pre_update.sh`.
 This will remove the `backup` folder to avoid reverting back to the old version.
-It will also copy the `usr` and `lib` to the `previous` folder on the extra device.
+It will also take a snapshot of the current root at `/boot/root/previous`.
+Then it's safe to run Unraid's update tool as usual.
+Before rebooting, run `tools/run_all.sh` to apply the new patches.